66 important questions and answers - Bandera County Courier

 Once the smear has been made, specialized laboratories are able to detect the presence of the virus based on its genetic material.
 However, there is no way of distinguishing whether these are actually infectious viruses or maybe just leftover genetic material after surviving infection.
 However, it is likely that the virus is active.

-For the actual detection it would actually be necessary to try to cultivate the viruses in cell cultures.
+For the actual detection, it would actually be necessary to try to cultivate the virus in cell cultures.
 This can only be done in exceptional cases.
 If the test is negative for an existing flu-like illness, it is highly likely that the symptoms are not caused by Sars-CoV – 19 to be triggered.

 38. Suspected infection – what should I do?